 Similarities Between ETFs Index Funds

 The main similarity between ETFs (see the best ETFs in Canada here) and index funds is the diversified portfolio you can get with both.
-ETFs and index funds both bundle together individual investments in other securities like stocks and bonds.
+ETFs and index funds both bundle together individual investments in other securities like stocks and bonds (see also bond ETFs).
 Thus, when you purchase ETFs or index funds, you get access to many companies.

 ETFs and index funds also tend to be the cheapest type of investments.
 They are both typically passively managed, so you are not paying someone to manage your funds.
 There are actively managed ETFs, but they are less common and have higher expense ratios.
 The expense ratio for index funds is usually below 0.20%, and for ETFs, it is usually only 0.10%.
 Actively managed funds, however, typically have an expense ratio above 1.00%